Are you gearing up for the new school year and not sure where to even start for school lunch packing? I'm here to help!

 I've been packing school lunches for 8 years now and I've pretty much tried it all - so here is my complete list of everything you need for easy school lunch packing.

-The containers here are all tried and true - I've used these things for years and absolutely stand by them.
+The containers and other products here are all tried and true - I've used these things for years and absolutely stand by them.

 I have a few important criteria for choosing the products I use to pack lunches: